Jürgen Ligi: Member of Parliament

-Ligi was member of the Riigikogu from 1995–2005, from 2007–2009 and from 2014–2015.
+Ligi was member of the Riigikogu from 1995 to 2005, from 2007 to 2009 and from 2014 to 2015.

 Minister of Defence

 From 2005 to 2007, Jürgen Ligi was the Minister of Defence.

 Minister of Finance

 On 3 June 2009, he was nominated Minister of Finance and sworn in a day later.
 In October 2014, Ligi raised controversy by bringing up the ethnicity of the Minister of Education and Research Jevgeni Ossinovski.
 Ligi later apologized, but was pressured to resign from his post.

 Minister of Education and Research

 On 9 April 2015, Ligi became the Minister of Education and Research in Taavi Rõivas' second cabinet.

 Minister of Foreign Affairs

 On 12 September 2016, Ligi was nominated Minister of Foreign Affairs, after the former Minister Marina Kaljurand had decided to step down and run for president.

 Personal life

-Jürgen Ligi is the son of archeologist Herbert Ligi.
-Jürgen's mother Reet's father was archeologist Harri Moora.
-His brother Priit Ligi was also an archeologist; he died on the cruise ferry MS Estonia that sank in 1994.
+Jürgen Ligi is the son of archaeologist Herbert Ligi.
+Jürgen's mother Reet's father was archaeologist Harri Moora.
+His brother Priit Ligi was also an archaeologist; he died on the cruise ferry MS Estonia that sank in 1994.
 Jürgen's sister Katre is married to poet Hando Runnel.
 He is also related to poet Juhan Viiding and politician Indrek Tarand.
 Jürgen Ligi himself is married and has two sons.